 Finchem left with purses for 2017 totaling $338.8 million and all those other components are done deals.
 How does anyone come close to matching Finchem’s stellar success?

-We reached out to the PGA Tour for an interview with the new commissioner, a man I’ve known for 18 years, but were denied access.
+We reached out to the PGA Tour for an interview with the new commissioner, a man I’ve known for 18 years, but was denied access.
 Laura Neal, PGA Tour’s Communications Director, offered vague reasons for denying my request.

 This indicates a continuation of Finchem’s communication approach which was cryptic and evasive.
 If Finchem’s reign as commissioner was noted for being profitable, it will also be remembered for its limited access and corny soundbites on important issues and topics.